Highlights

 FAQs

-What does the Barcelona City Pass include?
+What does the Barcelona Pass include?

-Sagrada Familia (your choice of entry tier), Park Guell (your choice of entry tier), your pick of Casa Batllo, La Pedrera, or a hop-on hop-off bus (24h or 48h), the Barcelona Audio Guide App, and a 10% discount code for future bookings.
+Sagrada Família or Casa Batlló, Park Güell, your pick of Casa Milà (La Pedrera) or a hop-on hop-off bus, the Barcelona Audio Guide app, and a 10% discount code for future bookings.
+You choose the entry tier for each attraction at checkout.

-Does the pass include public transport?
+Does the Barcelona Pass include transport?